Decide what will happen to your estate and have peace of mind, knowing it will go into the right hands, in the right way.

 Taking Care Of Young Children

 For clients with young children, much more thought is often put into the distribution plan.
 Most clients do not want young children to receive their entire inheritance all at once on their 18th birthday.
-We can include terms that spread out the distribution over a number of years and terms that limit what the inheritance can be used to pay for.
+We can include terms that spread out the distribution over a number of years, and terms that limit for what purchases or costs the inheritance can be used.

-Additionally, significant discussion centers on the individual or entity named as trustee of the trust because this trustee will be responsible for the children’s financial wellbeing for as long as our clients want to restrict the children’s access to the inheritance.
+Additionally, significant discussion centers on the individual or entity named as trustee of the trust, because this trustee will be responsible for the children’s financial wellbeing for as long as our clients want to restrict the children’s access to the inheritance.
 It is also imperative for clients to nominate a guardian for their minor children.
-This individual will be responsible for the day-to-day care of the children, whereas the trustee will be responsible for the financial wellbeing of the children.
+This individual will be responsible for the children’s day-to-day care, whereas the trustee will be responsible for the children’s financial wellbeing.
 The guardian and the trustee can be, but need not be, the same person.

-Our clients typically serve as trustees of their own Revocable Living Trusts as long as they are willing and able.
+Our clients typically serve as trustees of their own Revocable Living Trusts as long as they’re willing and able.
 This means they retain complete control of every aspect of their Trust.
 They can use the property in their Trust without restriction, rearrange assets at will, sell trust property, and add new property to their Trust.
 They can also amend the terms of their Trust at any time.
-The Revocable Living Trust is one of the most flexible Estate Planning tools out there.
+The Revocable Living Trust is one of the most flexible estate planning tools out there.

 Avoiding Guardianship Court

-Another focus of Estate Planning is preparing for the time when you might need help from a family member or other trust individual to take care of your day-to-day affairs.
+Another focus of estate planning is preparing for the time when our clients might need help from a family member or other trust individual to take care of your day-to-day affairs.
 It is important to plan for this so that your family doesn’t have to go through guardianship court to help you when the time comes.

 Power Of Attorney

-We often recommend that our clients appoint powers of attorney for both financial and health care matters to help ensure that the appointment of a guardianship is not needed in the future.
+We often recommend that our clients appoint powers of attorney for both financial and healthcare matters.
+Doing so can help reduce or even eliminate the need for a guardianship in the future.
 A general durable power of attorney can handle the business and financial affairs of our clients if and when our clients are no longer able to manage those affairs themselves.

-A healthcare power of attorney can help manage the medical treatment of our clients if and when our clients cannot manage their own healthcare matters.
+A healthcare power of attorney can help manage our clients’ medical treatment if and when they can’t manage their own healthcare matters.
 Many clients designating healthcare powers of attorney will also execute living wills or advance directives to make clear their wishes for end-of-life care.
-It is also important to execute documents that give appropriate individuals access to medical records in light of current HIPAA laws that restrict access to such information.
+It is also important to execute documents that give appropriate individuals access to medical records in light of current HIPAA laws restricting access to such information.